Piershill: Buildings

 The Piershill Square East/West/Portobello Road tenements, containing 342 dwellings, were built 1937-8 by the Edinburgh Corporation Council.
 They were designed by Ebenezer James MacRae (1881–1951), Edinburgh's City Architect and members of his architectural team, Malcolm Murchison, James Tweedie and Andrew Rollo.
 MacRae was City Architect for twenty years and his infill developments and reinterpretation of Scots vernacular architecture are an important part of Edinburgh's inter-war heritage.
 These tenements reflect MacRae's tours of Europe in their planning and layout.

-Many of the original multi-pane sash windows have been replaced with uPVC (without listed building consent) as the flats were sold under the right to buy.
+There is a great deal of listed buildings, with there being more than not.
+Unfortunately, many of the original multi-pane sash windows have been replaced with uPVC (without listed building consent) as the flats were sold under the right to buy.
 They were built on the site of Piershill Barracks, and re-used the stone facings from the old buildings.
 They are a reinterpretation of the traditional tenement, a housing type more usually associated with the Nineteenth century.

+The Piershill Place and Piershill Terrace tenement façades were mostly constructed out of red sandstone (unlike grey sandstone on the Piershill Square buildings).
+They were built in the 1900’s decade to meet the demands of housing demands for the growth of the population between Edinburgh and Portobello.